CAR FRAME REPAIR

 Auto Frame Straightening

-When you bring your damaged vehicle to a collision repair shop, the repair technician will inspect the frame carefully, using precision technology to assess the damage and the structural integrity of the metal.
+When you bring your damaged vehicle to a car frame repair shop, the repair technician will inspect the frame carefully, using precision technology to assess the damage and the structural integrity of the metal.

 In cases of minor damage, the technician will use computerized equipment to calculate precise alignment and bend the frame back to its original position.
 This is often enough to restore the vehicle to its proper safety rating.